Chocolate-Monster/Ticker-Symbols-Disambiguation-2019/README.md

 # Ticker Symbols
 This is a project for word sense disambiguation.

 ### Task definition
-The task is to build a classifier which can distinguish ticker and non-ticker context of certain candidate words.
-The list of ticker candidates is given.
+The task is to determine for each candidate word whether it is a ticker or not.
+List of candidates is given.

 ### Solution
 1) Data extraction: non-ticker entries were obtained from twitter.com and ticker entries were obtained from stocktwits.com - about 3 thousands for each ticker candidate (see `research/1_data_retrieval.ipynb`)